Externship Program for Students - Frequently Asked Questions

 Externs are not chosen by the sponsors themselves, but are matched by the Cal Externship Program Staff based on the student’s career interests and availability.

 Placements will be announced in early November or by the last week of November if not matched in the 1st round.
+A final round of applications was added this year, and applicants to this round will be notified by Dec 15.
 See Externship Timeline for specific dates.

 If You Are Selected